-- The UPS shall be sized to provide a minimum of 625kW and a minimum of 625kVA output. - The UPS shall be able to power 562.5kW loads with power factors of 0.9 lagging and 0.95 leading. - Load voltage and bypass line voltage shall be VAC, three-phase, three-wire in and out or fourwire in and out.
-When the bypass is three-wire, the UPS shall be supplied with a main bonding jumper to configure the UPS source as separately derived. - Input voltage shall be VAC, three-phase, three-wire. - The battery shall support the UPS at 100% rated kW load for at least minutes at 77°F (25°C) at startup. - The UPS shall have a 12-pulse solid-state rectifier with input filter with automatic disconnect for input power factor control.
-The disconnecting level shall be adjustable to allow operation with generators that are sensitive to leading power factor loads. - The UPS shall be equipped with an input isolation transformer to provide isolation for DC ground faults and an output isolation transformer to allow connection as a separately derived source when a main bonding jumper is installed and the bypass input is three wire.
+The UPS shall be sized to provide a minimum of kW and a minimum of kVA output.

+The UPS shall be able to power at full rated output kW loads with power factor between 0.9 lagging and 0.95 leading.

+Load voltage and bypass line voltage shall be VAC, three-phase, three-wire in and out or four-wire in and out.
+When the bypass is three-wire, the UPS shall be supplied with a main bonding jumper to configure the UPS source as separately derived.

+Input voltage shall be VAC, three-phase, three-wire.

+The battery shall support the UPS at 100% rated kW load for at least minutes at 77°F (25°C) at startup.

+The UPS shall have a 6-pulse solid-state rectifier with input filter, with automatic disconnect for input power factor control.
+The disconnecting level shall be adjustable to allow operation with generators that are sensitive to leading power factor loads.

+The UPS shall be equipped with an output isolation transformer to allow connection as a separately derived source when a main bonding jumper is installed.